Bringing Back NHL Arena Nicknames

 Barclays Center (New York Islanders)

 The ACC-only half the ice?
 The Lack-of-Ice Palace?
-I jest, but the situations (yes, plural) at Barclays are just so very Islandery.
-That said, the team is on a hot streak, coinciding with the installation of Assistant General Manager Doug Weight as head coach.
-Thus, I give you “The Weight Room”.
+I jest, but the situations (yes, plural) at Barclays are just oh-so very Islandery.

+That said, the team is on a hot streak dating back to late last season, coinciding with the installation of Assistant General Manager Doug Weight as head coach.
+Thus, I give you “The Weight Room.”

 BB&T Center (Florida Panthers)

-Hmm, what nickname to give to the home ice of the most entertaining team to cover this season… How does “The Sunshine Circus” sound?
+Hmm, what nickname to give to the home ice of the most entertaining team to cover (off the ice, that is) the past two seasons… How does “The Sunshine Circus” sound?

 Bell Centre (Montréal Canadiens)

-As we all know, the Canadiens are known colloquially as the Habs, a play on habitants, the French settlers who set up shop in what is now Québec.
+As we all know, the Canadiens are known colloquially as the Habs, a play on habitants, the French settlers who set up shop in what is now Quebec.
 As such, I put forward “Habitant Habitat” as my suggestion, as it sounds just as good in English as it does in French (“Habitat Habitant”).

 Bridgestone Arena (Nashville Predators)

-The Predators have a fearsome, prehistoric sabre-toothed cat as their logo and a loyal, rabid fanbase.
-Fortunately for me, said fanbase provides a readymade option for the Preds’ arena nickname: “Smashville”.
+The Predators have a fearsome, prehistoric sabre-toothed cat as their logo and a loyal, rabid fan base.
+Fortunately for me, said fan base provides a ready-made option for the Preds’ arena nickname: “Smashville.”

 Canadian Tire Centre (Ottawa Senators)